Yuroty/PvsZ-Auto-Planting/README.md

 📦 Releases / Non-Python users

 If you don’t have Python installed, download the zipped --onedir build attached to the latest GitHub Release.
-Unzip and run following the included README inside the zip (no Python required).
+Unzip and run.